GrapesJS/grapesjs/docs/getting-started.md

 # Getting Started

 In this guide we'll see how to create a completely customized page builder from scratch.
-You can check the final result [here](##).
+Here you can check the final result: [demo](##).

 At first, let's import the latest version of the library